 - 1. Fruit and vegetable group Some typical choices are a whole fruit, a fruit juice drink, vegetable soup, salad or cooked/raw vegetables. - 2.
 Cereal group Foods such as bread, rice, pasta, potatoes or pitta bread. - 3.
 Dairy group Milk, cheese or yoghurt - 4.
 Protein-rich food Meat, chicken, fish, egg, beans, peas, lentils or cheese.

-The following foods outlined below in Category 1 are suitable for lunches:
+The following foods outlined below in Category 1 are examples of what is suitable for lunches:

 Category 1